OliverMKing/AKS-Actions-Docs/docs/USAGE.md

 # Usage

-This page contains strong examples for how to use our actions.
+This page contains strong examples for how to use our actions but is not supposed to be a comprehensive list of possibilities.
 Our actions all have configuration options that can't be completely document here.
 You should view each action's repository for complete action-specific documentation.
 There's a complete list of our actions [here](../README.md#actions).

+Use these examples to learn and modify the techniques to fit your needs.

 ## Referencing an Action